denisraslov/react-spreadsheet-grid/README.md

 ### columnsResize
 > `bool` | defaults to `false`

-Switch this on if you want the table has columns with resizable width.
+Switch this on if you want the table provides an oppotunity to resize column width.

 ### onColumnResize
-> `func(widthValues: array)`
+> `func(widthValues: object)`

 A callback called every time the width of a column was resized.
-Gets `widthValues` object as a parameter. `widthValues` has values of width for all the columns and a width of the table itself.
+Gets `widthValues` object as a parameter. `widthValues` is a map of values of width for all the columns in percents (`columnId` - `value`).

-### columnWidth
+### widthValues
-> `arrayOf(number)`
+> `object`

-Pass this array if you want initialize width of columns.
-A number value at every index should be a percent value of width for the column with the same index.
-For example, it could be `[ 50, 25, 25 ]`.
+Pass this object if you want initialize width of columns.
+It should be a map of values of width for all the columns in percents (`columnId` - `value`).
+For example, it could be `{ firstName: 50, secondName: 25, age: 25 }`.
+You can set width not for all of the columns, then the rest of table width would be distributed between upspecified columns.

 Also, you can get it from `onColumnResize` callback to store somewhere and use for the next render to make columns stay with the same width.

+### blurFocus
+> `boolean`

+> defaults to `false`

+**It's important!** You have to pass here `true` to blur the focused cell of the table after a value of any of cells has been changed.
+This will ensure the correct behaviour for the table.
+Usually it should be passed after the `onFieldChange` callback if we are talking about [the regular pattern of usage](#the-pattern-of-usage).

 ## Customizing cells & header content